 “It took a lot of time on hold on the phone, but residents ultimately saved thousands of dollars,” explains Snoke, adding that his motivation was “to figure out a way to share the wealth and extend broadband technology to people in town.
 It drove me crackers that most of my neighbors couldn’t use broadband at all.”

 “The age-friendly framework allowed Don to use us as focus groups to stay informed about problems that he could troubleshoot,” says Eaton.
 “The lack of high-speed internet was a problem.
 So having Don say, ‘I'm here, ready to do it’ was an amazing transformation for our community.”
 Eaton points out that Snoke has been working with other communities in the age-friendly network to share what Sullivan has learned and help them become more engaged through the advocacy of high-speed internet in their towns.

 “This is something I haven't seen communities do before,” says Kendra Jo Grindle of the Island Institute (see sidebar), about Snoke's success for Sullivan.
 “Few communities have someone with the time or capacity, or just diligence, to deal with a provider that's just not interested in fully building out some of these last miles, streets and roads in a community.
 I've connected with Don a few times about his process, mostly to document it and model it, and make sure communities know it’s an option.”

-A program of the Federal Communications Commission (FCC), the Emergency Broadband Benefit launched in May 2021 to help individuals and households that are struggling to afford internet service during the COVID-19 pandemic.
-Qualified applicants will receive a discount of up to $50 per month toward broadband service for eligible households and up to $75 per month for households on qualifying Tribal lands.
+A program of the Federal Communications Commission, the Emergency Broadband Benefit launched in May 2021 to help individuals and households that are struggling to afford internet service.
+Qualified applicants under the ACP receive a discount of up to $30 per month toward broadband service for eligible households and up to $75 per month for households on qualifying tribal lands.

 Reporting by Amy Lennard Goehner